Prices for food and drinks in Prague in 2023

 Koruna (CZK) – Czech Currency

 In Czechia, we didn’t adopt Euro yet, so you will pay in our local currency, the Czech crown (CZK), in Czech we call it “Koruna“.
-In many tourist restaurants, they can accept Euro, but be careful, there will be probably a terrible exchange rate which makes it even more expensive.
+Don’t pay in euros even if the restaurant accepts it, as you are likely to get a very unfavorable exchange rate which makes it even more expensive.
 100 CZK is a bit more than 4 EUR or 4 USD.

 Budget-conscious travelers can find plenty of low-cost options, as local markets provide fresh produce and street food vendors offer delicious meals for under CZK 100.
 Despite fluctuations in the economy, food prices in Prague continue to be accessible, making it an attractive destination for culinary enthusiasts.